Abba Ahimeir: Political activism

 In 1933, Brit HaBirionim turned its activities against Nazi Germany.
 In May of that year, Ahimeir led his followers in a campaign to remove swastikas from the flagpoles of the German consulates in Jerusalem and Jaffa.
 Brit HaBirionim also organized a boycott of German goods.
 Brit Habirionim became fierce critics of the Haavara Agreement and of its chief negotiator, Haim Arlosoroff.
 When Arlosoroff was killed on a Tel-Aviv beach in June 1933, Ahimeir and two friends were arrested and charged with inciting the murder.
 Ahimeir was cleared of the charge before the trial even began but remained in prison and began a hunger strike that continued for four days.
-He was convicted of organizing an illegal clandestine organization and remained incarcerated in the Jerusalem Central Prison until August 1935.
+He was convicted of organizing an illegal clandestine organization and was sentenced to 21 months in prison.
+He remained in the Jerusalem Central Prison until August 1935.
 His imprisonment put an end to Brit HaBirionim.

 Upon his release, Ahimeir married Sonia née Astrachan and devoted himself to literary work and scholarship.
-His articles in the newspaper Hayarden led to his re-arrest at the end of 1937 and three months in the Acre Prison together with members of the Irgun Zvai Leumi and other prominent Revisionist activists.
+His articles in the newspaper Hayarden led to his re-arrest at the end of 1937.
+He spent three months in Acre Prison together with members of the Irgun Zvai Leumi and other prominent Revisionist activists.

 Following the establishment of the State of Israel in 1948, Ahimeir became a member of the editorial board of the Herut party daily in Tel-Aviv, as well as a member of the editorial board of the Hebrew Encyclopedia in Jerusalem where he published (under the initials A. AH.) scores of important academic articles, mostly in the fields of history and Russian literature.
 Ahimeir died at the age of 65 of a sudden heart attack on the eve of June 6, 1962.
 His sons, Ya'akov and Yosef, both went on to become journalists.